JoshLauzon1/ai_resume_reviewer/README.md

 An intelligent tool built with Python and Streamlit to help job seekers optimize their resumes for specific job descriptions.
 This application analyzes your resume against a job posting, provides a match score, and offers actionable feedback for improvement with **job-specific scoring algorithms**.

-*(Note: You can replace the above URL with a real screenshot of your app)*

 ---